Severe Weather Toolkit

 1.5 Hurricanes and Tropical Storms

 Hurricanes and tropical storms typically occur between June 1st and November 30th.
 Because of advance warnings and predictions, schools are generally not in session during hurricanes.
-However, schools are an essential part of mitigation, preparedness, response, and recovery from hurricanes and tropical storms.
+However, schools are an essential part of prevention, mitigation, preparedness, response, and recovery from hurricanes and tropical storms.

 A hurricane watch means a hurricane has become a threat to coastal areas.
 Residents and businesses in those areas should monitor the situation and be prepared to take precautionary protective actions promptly when a hurricane warning is issued.